zhangjikai/tools/del/README.md

-# Delete Characters
+# Delete Unwanted Characters
-Delete  characters at the beginning of each line.
+Delete unwanted characters at the beginning of each line.

 ### Example 1